Weavers of the Bundjalung Nation

 In 2021, Arts Northern Rivers with funding from the Indigenous Languages and Arts Program, will be working to document weaving techniques of the Bundjalung Nation through interviews with Aboriginal weavers, complimented by high quality photographs and featured in a final publication Weavers Of The Bundjalung Nation.

 Informed by successful weaving workshops delivered by Arts Northern Rivers in 2019, five local weavers were engaged to develop a program with the aim of sharing weaving techniques with Aboriginal communities across the Bundjalung region.
 The workshops were conducted in Lismore, Evans Head and Grafton, bringing together participants from diverse backgrounds to share culture, tell stories and create a culturally safe environment to conduct this activity.
 The workshops delivered some important outcomes and the women weavers developed a strong bond that continues to develop.

 Arts Northern Rivers aims to continue this legacy, delivering a book project that will ensure weaving techniques and stories will be available for future generations.

-The Weaving Of The Bundjalung Nation book will document weaving techniques specific to the Bundjalung region, record stories of elders, research historical and archival material and record traditional plant species and harvesting techniques from across the Bundjalung region.
+The Weavers Of The Bundjalung Nation book will document weaving techniques specific to the Bundjalung region, record stories of elders, research historical and archival material and record traditional plant species and harvesting techniques from across the Bundjalung region.

 The book project will bring these stories to life with Indigenous writers and feature an introduction by Miles Franklin Award winner Melissa Lucashenko.